htmfilho/htmfilho.github.io/_posts/2021/2021-12-21-repositories-portfolio.md

 It doesn't matter how cool these repositories are if they don't evolve with the same energy of the initial kickoff.
 To address this, I came out with an approach, popular in other areas, that can give me an indication of progress.
 I'm proposing a **Repository Maturity Model (RMM)** with 5 levels that looks like this:

-1. **The repository is properly organized and documented, with a clear definition of the project, the goals, the license, the code of conduct, and how to contribute**.
+1. **The repository is properly organized and documented, with a clear definition of the project, the goals, the license, the code of conduct, the license, templates, and contribution guidelines**.

 2. **The codebase reaches a point of workable solution, releasing the first minimal viable product with complete documentation and demonstrations**.